Appalachian Trail: Blood Mountain to Cowrock Mountain

-The Cowrock Mountain summit offers stunning views of the surrounding mountainscape – notably more angular and pronounced than the rounded, rolling scene from Blood Mountain to the west.
+The summit offers stunning views of the surrounding mountainscape, notably more angular and pronounced than the rounded, rolling scene from Blood Mountain to the west.

 Backpacking and Camping

-This stretch of the Appalachian Trail in Georgia offers fantastic camping opportunities to backpackers willing to haul their gear over the hike’s many mountain ascents (free, first-come, first-camp).
-This hike’s prime campsite at the Wolf Laurel Top summit is our pick, and one of our favorite on the Appalachian Trial in Georgia.
+This stretch of the AT offers fantastic camping opportunities to backpackers willing to haul their gear over the hike’s many mountain ascents (free, first-come, first-camp).
+The Wolf Laurel Top summit site is our top pick, and one of our favorite backpacking campsites in Georgia.
 If that spot is taken, catch some dreams under the stars on the AT at one of the many other campsites on the trail – check out the trail map for campsite locations.

 This hike treks both the Blood Mountain Wilderness and the Raven Cliff Wilderness.
 Both of these wilderness areas are heavily enjoyed by hikers and backpackers, and have seen increased black bear activity at campsites in recent years.
 Storing food in bear-resistant canisters is required March 1 – June 1, and strongly suggested year-round.
 And campfires are currently prohibited year-round in the Blood Mountain Wilderness.

-Blood Mountain to Cowrock Mountain: Appalachian Trail Map
+Appalachian Trail Blood Mountain to Cowrock Mountain: Directions & Details